Marcussena/ML-and-Ai-from-scratch/README.md

 # ML-and-Ai-from-scratch
-Python implementation of machine learning and Ai algorithms from scratch
+Python implementation of machine learning and AI algorithms from scratch

 - Code used in the medium blogpost:
 * K Nearest Neighbors (KNN)